-The City, at its expense, shall install, own, and operate the City's meter at the Boxley Creek Intertie, including telemetry and SCADA needed to monitor Mitigation Water taken from Sallal's wells.
-The City's meters shall be calibrated at least once every three years at the City's expense by an independent representative of the meter manufacturer and shall be maintained to be accurate within the manufacturer specifications.
+The City, at its expense, shall install, own, maintain and operate the City's meter at the Boxley Creek Intertie, including telemetry and SCADA needed to monitor Mitigation Water taken from Sallal's wells.
+The City's meter shall be calibrated at least once every three years at the City's expense by an independent representative of the meter manufacturer and shall be maintained to be accurate within the manufacturer specifications.
 Calibration may occur in place.
-Sallal shall have free and unlimited access to the City's intertie meters for inspection and testing at Sallal’s expense.
+Sallal shall have free and unlimited access to the City's intertie meter for inspection and testing at Sallal’s expense.
 Sallal shall read the City's intertie meter monthly and bill the City for water supplied according to the terms of this Agreement.

 Notwithstanding any other provision herein, the City's use of Mitigation Water from Sallal shall at all times be and remain a backup source of water to the Hobo Springs Source and any other mitigation water source developed by the City.
 Specifically, the City shall not be entitled to withdraw water through the Boxley Creek Intertie unless legally sufficient water is unavailable from the Hobo Springs Source or any other source of mitigation water that is available to the City.

-If and to the extent that the flow of Mitigation Water interferes with water service by Sallal to its members, regardless of their location, the City shall augment flows of water to Sallal through the Cedar Falls Way Intertie pursuant to the provisions of Section III below.
-If the City is unable to sufficiently augment such flows, then Sallal may reduce flows of Mitigation Water to the City.

-2.6.6.
+3.6.5.
 Water delivered through the Boxley Creek Intertie may only be used for the instream flow mitigation purposes described in the Permit and shall not be used for any other purpose.

-Board Membership.
-The Permit provides that the City may purchase up to 35% of Sallal's water right and as such, the City will be the largest customer of Sallal water.
-Sallal will amend its Bylaws to allow a North Bend City Councilmember or the Mayor to join the Sallal Board.
+3.6.6 If Sallal determines at any point that the quantity of Mitigation Water from Sallal’s wells is insufficient pursuant to the terms of the Permit or Sallal determines that provision of Mitigation Water is overly disruptive or burdensome to its operations, Sallal shall so notify the City in writing (“Insufficiency Notice”) and the City shall thereupon commence, at its sole cost and expense, planning, design, permitting and installation of a replacement supply of Mitigation Water from Seattle Public Utilities’ (“SPU”) Tolt River reservoir as contemplated by the Permit or from a legally and physically viable alternate source.
+The City shall keep the Committee apprised of its progress.
+Notwithstanding any other provision of this Agreement, Sallal’s obligation to provide Mitigation Water to the City shall expire upon the earlier of the date when the City has facilities in place to receive such water or ten (10) years from the date of the Insufficiency Notice.

 SUPPLY AND PURCHASE OF WATER BY SALLAL

 Water supply.
-For the term of this Agreement, the City shall sell water to Sallal in such amounts determined reasonable or necessary by Sallal to satisfy the requirements of all water connections within the Annexation Area and to perform the City's obligations under Section 2.6.5 above.
+For the term of this Agreement and subject to thequantities of water usage authorized by the Permit, the City shall sell water to Sallal in such amounts determined reasonable or necessary by Sallal to satisfy the requirements of all water connections within the Annexation Area and the UGA .

 Water source and Intertie.
 Sallal shall have the option of purchasing untreated or chlorinated water from the City subject to the following.

-Untreated water from the City to Sallal shall be supplied from the Centennial Well by way of an intertie between the parties' respective water systems located in the right of way at approximately the XXXX block of Cedar Falls Way, or as relocated by Sallal to a mutually satisfactory location to include a water reservoir of approximately 20,000 gallons and a booster pump to be located on an easement on the southeast corner of the City 's Public Works Parcel and related piping (collectively referred to as the “Cedar Falls Way Intertie").
-A drawing of the Cedar Falls Way Intertie is attached hereto as Exhibit B which is incorporated by reference as if set forth in full herein, is a graphical depiction of the Cedar Falls Way Intertie.
+Untreated water from the City to Sallal shall be supplied from the Centennial Well by way of an intertie between the parties' respective water systems located in the right of way at approximately the XXXX block of Cedar Falls Way, or as relocated by Sallal to a mutually satisfactory location to include a water reservoir of approximately 20,000 gallons, a booster pump to be located on an easement on the southeast corner of the City 's Public Works Parcel and related piping (collectively referred to as the “Cedar Falls Way Intertie").
+A drawing of the Cedar Falls Way Intertie is attached hereto as Exhibit B which is incorporated by reference as if set forth in full herein.